DAHUB-GUIOT/natur-78/replit.md

 ## Recent Changes

+- ✅ **January 24, 2025**: Portal Empresas Modern Dashboard Implementation
+  - **NEW**: Created PortalEmpresasDashboard.tsx with clean, modern design inspired by Notion/Airbnb/LinkedIn
+  - **NEW**: Implemented white minimalist design with soft borders, modern icons, and sans-serif fonts
+  - **NEW**: Added collapsible sidebar with Inicio, Mapa, Empresas, Experiencias, Mensajes, Estadísticas, Ajustes
+  - **NEW**: Created professional top bar with global search, notifications, messages, and user profile dropdown
+  - **NEW**: Implemented experience cards with ratings, tags, location, pricing, and host information
+  - **NEW**: Added company directory with LinkedIn-style search and profile cards
+  - **NEW**: Created floating action button for creating new experiences
+  - **NEW**: Updated registration flow to redirect to /portal-empresas after completion
+  - **NEW**: Modern dashboard replaces old Dashboard, Admin, and Experiencias versions
+  - **NEW**: Responsive design with stats cards, activity feed, and comprehensive business management tools

 - ✅ **January 24, 2025**: Traveler Registration Marketplace Redirect Implementation
   - **NEW**: Modified ConSentidosRegister.tsx to redirect travelers to marketplace (/mapa) after registration
   - **NEW**: Updated Auth.tsx to ensure travelers access marketplace after login/registration